timcarpe/nl-asm/readme.md

 ## Also noteworthy:

-The prompts folders has the specific roles and prompts for querying GPT depending on certain functions GPT would like to call.
+The prompts folders (in data) has the specific roles and prompts for querying GPT depending on certain functions GPT would like to call.

+The "documentation" that ChatGPT refers to when deciding how to write the program is in the prompt under generate_program.

 # IMPORTANT: